this site demands javascript Skip to main content

 Generally, we will only approve your request for an exception if the alternative Part D drugs included on the Plan Drug List or Formulary or the Part D drug in the preferred tier would not be as effective in treating your condition and/or would cause you to have adverse medical effects.

-If we approve your request, usually the approval is valid for the remainder of the Plan year, as long as your doctor continues to prescribe the Part D drug for you and it continues to be safe for treating your condition.
-If we deny your exception request, you may appeal our determination.
+If we approve your request, usually the approval is valid for the remainder of the Plan year, as long as your doctor continues to prescribe the Part D drug for you, and it continues to be safe for treating your condition.
+If we deny your coverage determination request, you may appeal our determination.

 How do you submit a reimbursement?